intergiro/developer-portal/docs/2d/getting-started/specification.md

 ### Example

-Let's use send payments endpoint as an example.
+Let's use `send payments` endpoint as an example.
 This endpoint expects required fields `account_id` of type string and an `items`, an array containing at least one payment details.
-A payment details expects required fields `amount` of type integer, `reference` of type string and `beneficiary` object.
+A payment details expects required fields `amount` of type integer, `reference` of type string and `counterparty` object.
 The `amount` field accepts only minor unit currency, ex `amount * 100`, Thus, it can't be a double.
-The `beneficiary` field is an object that expects required fields `name`, `account_iban` and `account_bic` of type strings.
+The `counterparty` field is an object that expects required fields `type` of type enum and `account_details` of type object.
+The `type` field is an enum that describes the shape of account_details object .
+Only `sepa` type is currently supported.
+The `account_details` field is an object that expects required fields `name`, `account_iban` and `account_bic` of type strings.
 Fields, `account_iban` and `account_bic` require to have the right iban and bic formats respectively.

 This would be a correct usage: